Learning Development.solutions

 ├── imsmanifest.xml # SCORM manifest — required

-├── index.html # The simulation UI (chat interface)
+├── index.html # Simulation UI (chat interface)

 ├── bridge.js # SCORM API wrapper — talks to the LMS

-└── prompts/ # Persona prompts + rubric (loaded at runtime)
+└── prompts/ # Persona prompts + rubric, loaded at runtime

 The scoring rubric is the entire build

-What this looks like in practice
+What this looks like to your learner

 1. Manager assigns "Difficult Customer Conversation" to a new hire in Cornerstone.